Dental Implants in DFW

 Description: This video provides patients an understanding of what’s involved in a typical dental implant done by a Dental Depot specialist.

 The Benefits of Dental Implants

 Because of their durability and complete fusion with the jaw bone, dental implants are more durable and facilitate better natural oral function than any other prosthetic, without limitations on diet.
 They fit securely and do not click or slip when you laugh, eat, or talk.
 Unlike dentures or bridges, dental implants require little to no maintenance or cleaning requirements and very rarely lose their fit.
 With proper oral hygiene, routine dental visits, and a healthy diet, your implants will last a lifetime.

 Dental implants also preserve the natural bone in the jaw, stimulating bone growth and preventing atrophy.
 Empty spaces in the jaw from one or more lost teeth can eventually cause the jaw to atrophy, or deteriorate.
 Dentures and bridges are designed to sit above the gumline; implants, however, fill that gap and prevent bone loss.

 Dental implants at Dental Depot DFW

 Dental Depot DFW is committed to providing comprehensive dental care for a lifetime of healthy teeth.
 That’s why our diverse team of dental professionals include specialists like an oral and maxillofacial surgeon and a periodontist who are experienced in restorative dentistry procedures like dental implants.
-By providing dedicated resources like these to all of our 4 area locations, we provide our patients with the quality and continuity of care they deserve, whether it’s a cleaning and check-up or full surgical implants.
+By providing dedicated resources like these at our locations in Dallas, Lewisville, Aubrey, The Colony, and Highland Village, we provide our patients with the quality and continuity of care they deserve, whether it’s a cleaning and check-up or full surgical implants.
 To find out more about dental implants or to schedule an appointment, visit out Request an Appointment page.